cryptoniekko/CudaBrainSecp/README.md

 The main problem for doing Point Multiplication on GPUs is that it's simply too many calculations.<br>
 To multiply Secp256k1 point G with scalar you have to perform ~255 Point-Doubling operations and ~127 Point-Addition operations.<br>
 Each Point-Doubling and Point-Addition operation has several expensive `mul_mod` / `add_mod` / `sub_mod` operations.<br>
-This is computationally very intensive for one kernel thread to handle. (especially with limiter register / memory size)<br>
+This is computationally very intensive for one kernel thread to handle. (especially with limited register / memory size)<br>
 However all of the values in Secp256k1 calculations (except for the scalar vector) are constant and never change.<br>
 This allows pre-computing some values and passing them to kernel directly. (either through global memory or constants)<br>
 In this implementation i chose to pre-compute 16 chunks, 2-bytes each, for a total of 1048576 Points. (taking ~67MB of space)<br>